CharanSaminepally/CharanSaminepally/README.md

-- 🔭 I’m currently Studying at Sathyabama University , Chennai.
+- 🔭 I’m currently Studying at University at Albany, New York
-- 🌱 I’m learning Computer Science
+- 🌱 I’m learning Data Science
 - 💻 Interested in Programming
 - 📫 Reach me on :
 - [Linkedin - @Charan Saminepally](https://www.linkedin.com/in/charansaminepally)